Blizzard conditions snarl holiday travel as tornadoes leave damage in the Midwest

 A long stretch of I-35 is closed from Ames, Iowa, up through the Minnesota border, and I-35 in Minnesota is listed as “Travel Not Advised,” according to the Iowa Department of Transportation.

-As of Sunday evening, more than 85,000 customers were without power across the Upper Midwest and Great Lakes regions, according to poweroutage.com.
-Michigan had the largest number of outages, making up over half of that number.
+As of late Sunday evening, more than 115,000 customers were without power across the Upper Midwest and Great Lakes regions, according to poweroutage.com.
+Michigan had the largest number of outages, making up nearly half of that number.

 New England will see rain and freezing rain late Sunday into Monday, but the Ohio Valley and I-95 corridor will see mostly rain.